seosamuel02/seosamuel02.github.io/_tabs/about.md

 order: 4
 ---

+# 👋 About Me

 Hello!
-I am Samuel and I am studying in the Department of Information Protection.
+I am **Samuel**, and I am currently studying in the **Department of Information Protection**.
-I am interested in various fields such as security, rebushing, web hacking, and system analysis.
+I’m interested in various fields such as security, reversing, web hacking, and system analysis.
-This blog technically organizes what I learned and practiced,
+This blog technically organizes what I’ve learned and practiced,
-It is a recording space that grows with everyday life.

-Project
-DNS DGA C&C exfiltration, AI‑powered emotion rebound routine recommender
+and serves as a space to grow while recording my daily learning journey.

 ---

-> Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.
+## 🚀 Projects

+### 🔹 DNS DGA C&C Exfiltration
+Researched how malware uses Domain Generation Algorithms (DGA) to exfiltrate data over DNS.
+Implemented a custom Go-based DNS C2 server and Python client for stealth communication.

+### 🔹 AI-powered Emotion Rebound Routine Recommender
+Developed a machine learning model that recommends personalized recovery routines
+based on 24–48h activity/emotion logs.
+Integrated with visualization and routine extraction system.

+---

+> This page is written in Markdown.
+You can always update `_tabs/about.md` to reflect new projects or interests.
 {: .prompt-tip }